 According to one study, even brief periods of meditation may sometimes help prevent a manic or depressive episode from getting more severe.

 Bipolar disorder is a lifetime condition.
 It can be managed with a combination of medications, therapy, and a healthy lifestyle.
-You’ll be able to better handle bipolar disorder if you’re actively engaged in your treatment.
-Treatment usually involves psychotherapy, medication, and self-management.
-Self-management means you actively try to avoid triggers and control the behaviors that are within your ability to manage.
+You’ll be able to better handle bipolar disorder if you’re engaged in your treatment.
+Self-management means you actively try to avoid triggers and control the behaviors that you can.

-Several types of psychotherapies can help symptoms, prevent new mood episodes, and improve functioning.
+Several types of psychotherapies can help relieve symptoms, prevent new mood episodes, and improve functioning.
 These include: